Scout Village Leader

-The Scout Leaders develop and implement a discovery day program for children of camp staff (generally ages 3 to 12).
+General Overview: The Scout Leaders develop and implement a discovery day program for children of camp staff (generally ages 3 to 12).
 Some evening duties may also be required as the needs of the program dictate.
-Summer 2022 will begin June 5 during staff training and end after both camp sessions on July 30.
+Summer 2023 will include 2 to 3 weeks of paid staff training, followed by two three-week camp sessions ending August 6.

 - Set up existing childcare area, inventorying current supplies and prepare list of additional materials needed to be purchased.